freestarcapital/aerospike-gce-deployment-manager/README.md

 Enable Deployment Manager API for your project: https://console.cloud.google.com/flows/enableapi?apiid=deploymentmanager or from API Manager and enable `Google Cloud Deployment Manager API` and `Google Cloud Deployment Manager V2 API`

-Download, install and configure `gcloud` from https://cloud.google.com/sdk/#Quick_Start
+Download and install `gcloud` from https://cloud.google.com/sdk/

+Configure `gcloud` for your GCE project

+    ie: gcloud init

-See the following section on how to configure your cluster.
+See the next section on how to configure your cluster.

 Run `deploy.sh` and pass in a name for your deployment.
 This will deploy your cluster in GCE.